shelleyolivia/learn-tutorials/figment-learn/new-pathways/solana/solana-07-greeter.md

 ## Next

-Now that we have an account owned by the program and dedicated to store the program data.
-We are ready to go forward and act on theses data.
-The first natural action is to read the data.
-Ready ?
+Now we have an account owned by the program and dedicated to storing the program data.
+We are ready to go ahead and act on the data: the first natural action is to read the data.
+Ready?